IGB-CNRG/Connect/doc/SPEC.md

 ## Technical Requirements

-The CONNECT web application and database will both be deployed in a VM on our existing vmfarm system, with a proxy from our existing www-app server.
+The Connect web application and database will both be deployed in a VM on our existing vmfarm system, with a proxy from our existing www-app server.
 Development will be performed on existing hardware.
 Development and staging servers will be set up on existing hardware.
 No additional hardware resources should be required for development or deployment.